 5. It has a unique design feature

 The bridge wasn’t constructed in the same way as most traditional suspension bridges are constructed though.
-This for the reason that there was a height restriction in the area.
+This is for the reason that there was a height restriction in the area.

 Instead of building huge vertical suspenders that would be used to attach the 8 supporting wires on, they are simply pulled against the piers that support the entire structure inside the river.